txpipe-shop/tx3-multiparty-escrow/docs/design.md

 ### Transactions

 #### Open
 In this transaction, a user creates and deposits AGIX on a payemnt channel.
-The channel Token is then minted, which is the concatenation of the channel script addres with the sender's public key hash.
+The channel Token is then minted which, as mentioned, is fixed.

 ![openChannel](imgs/open.png)